-Disciplinary Sanctions
+Disciplinary Consequences

 Unexcused absences, tardiness and early departures will result in disciplinary sanctions as described in the District's Code of Conduct.
+Negative consequences will not be imposed, however, where the absence, tardiness, or early departure is related to homelessness.
 Consequences may include, but are not limited to, in-school suspension, detention and denial of participation in interscholastic and extracurricular activities.
-Parents/guardians will be notified by designated District personnel at periodic intervals to discuss their child's absence, tardiness or early departures and the importance of class attendance and appropriate interventions.
-Individual buildings/grade levels will address procedures to implement the notification process to the parent/guardian.
+Parents or persons in parental relation will be notified by designated District personnel at periodic intervals to discuss their child's absence, tardiness or early departures and the importance of class attendance and appropriate interventions.
+Individual buildings/ and grade levels will address procedures to implement the notification process to the parent or person in parental relation.